rtthomas/ReactContactLite/README.md

 The AWS services employed are:

-- EC2 Linux instance hosting NodeJS server
+- EC2 Linux instance hosting a NodeJS server
 - MongoDB hosted on Atlas
 - Simple Email Service (SES) for email reception
 - Simple Storage Service (S3) storage for received emails and extracted attachments